-The tracks are responsible for guiding the pod.
+The tracks are responsible for guiding the vehicle.

 H106: Track deterioration.
-If the tracks deteriorate, they could cause the pod and track to touch, with catastrophic consequences.
+If the tracks deteriorate, they could cause the vehicle and track to touch, with catastrophic consequences.
 The probability of occurrence is remote.

-2.13.5.Vacuum pumps and valves
+3.15.5 Vacuum pumps and valves